-Library cards are available free of charge to all Guilford County and High Point City residents or property tax payers and all current and retired employees of the City of High Point, and students and teachers in public and private educational institutions in Guilford County.
+Library cards are available free of charge to all Guilford County and High Point City residents or property tax payers all current and retired employees of the City of High Point, and students and teachers in public and private educational institutions in Guilford County.
 Others may also obtain a card by paying a nominal annual fee (currently $40 per year).
 Exemptions to the fee are detailed in the Library Card Policy.

-You will be asked for a photo identification that proves residency in Guilford County or property ownership.
+You will be asked for a photo identification that proves residency in Guilford County or High Point City limits.
 A driver's license is frequently used or a utility bill with your current address post marked in the last 2 weeks can be used.